 On January 30, 2020, the World Health Organization declared the coronavirus outbreak a "Public Health Emergency of International Concern" and on March 10, 2020, declared it to be a pandemic.
 Actions taken around the world to help mitigate the spread of the coronavirus include restrictions on travel, and quarantines in certain areas, and forced closures for certain types of public places and businesses.
 The coronavirus and actions taken to mitigate it have had an adverse impact on the economies and financial markets in the local area and around the world.
-The Center is uncertain how long these conditions will last and what the complete financial effect will be.
+The Organization continued to follow local, state, and federal requirements related to COVID-19 during the year ended December 31, 2021.
+The annual gala for 2021 was not held due to COVID-19.
+As the local, state, and federal regulations were reduced throughout 2022, the Center resumed normal operations.